Introduction

 How about getting help from a project management tool?

-This will simplify not only the delegation process but also help in effectively managing the schedule of the project.
+This will simplify not only the task delegation process but also help manage the project schedule effectively.

 ProofHub is an all-in-one project management and team collaboration tool.
 You can use this tool for delegating tasks, monitoring progress, communicating with your team members, and also for real-time collaboration.